The Google Chrome bookmarks location in Windows 11, 10, 8, 7, and Vista is:

 The steps in this article were performed on a Windows 10 laptop, with the most current version of the Google Chrome Web browser that was available when this article was written.

-If you are intending to modify or delete the Bookmarks file, be sure to close Google Chrome before you start this process.
+If you intend to modify or delete the Bookmarks file, be sure to close Google Chrome before you start this process.

 Step 1: Click the folder icon in the taskbar to open the File Explorer.